Create, Produce, Design, Perform

 Our big, tough football players sing and dance.
 Our artsy (and occasionally geeky) singers and dancers play football.
 It’s all good…ONLY AT HYDE

-All students and faculty members collaborate to produce two major musical productions per year–in the fall and spring–as well, as a number of smaller performances throughout the year.
-Parents, too, perform for their students at the annual Spring Fling–an event eagerly anticipated by the student body.
+All students and faculty members collaborate to produce two performing art shows per year–in the fall and spring–as well, as a number of smaller performances throughout the year.
+Parents, too, perform for their students at the Spring Family Weekend an event eagerly anticipated by the student body.
+Students often play and show their talent on open mic nights, as well.

 Through Hyde’s infamous “auditions,” students, as well as teachers, face their fears of public singing and generally overcome them with ease.
 Freshmen who timidly squeak out Row, Row, Row Your Boat for their first audition, unavoidably become seniors who belt out cheesy 80s rock ballads while sporting fake mullets.
 And, occasionally, a faculty member cannot resist inflicting a Guns and Roses classic on the community.